-Curated by Omar Berrada, 1-54 FORUM returned for its ninth edition in Marrakech between the 23 – 25 February 2018 at La Mamounia.
-In addition, FORUM hosted two sessions at ESAV (L’École Supérieure des Arts Visuels de Marrakech) and LE 18, a multidisciplinary art space.
+Curated by Omar Berrada, 1-54 Forum returned for its ninth edition in Marrakech between the 23 – 25 February 2018 at La Mamounia.
+In addition, 1-54 Forum hosted two sessions at ESAV (L’École Supérieure des Arts Visuels de Marrakech) and LE 18, a multidisciplinary art space.

-The 1-54 Marrakech FORUM programme Always Decolonise! engaged with the notion that decolonisation is not a historical event that belongs to the past.
+The 1-54 Marrakech Forum programme Always Decolonise! engaged with the notion that decolonisation is not a historical event that belongs to the past.
 In the face of lingering coloniality, the programme explored the idea that decolonisation is an everyday task, in constant need of re-actualisation.
-In a series of talks, panel discussions, screenings and performances, the 9th edition of FORUM foregrounded the need to decolonise knowledge production, to unlearn Eurocentrism, and to build new futures by re-membering the remaining fragments of folklorised pasts.
-FORUM called upon the imagination of artists and cultural producers to help invent new modes of acting and thinking.
+In a series of talks, panel discussions, screenings and performances, the 9th edition of 1-54 Forum foregrounded the need to decolonise knowledge production, to unlearn Eurocentrism, and to build new futures by re-membering the remaining fragments of folklorised pasts.
+Forum called upon the imagination of artists and cultural producers to help invent new modes of acting and thinking.

 Language: French & English